Can You Sublimate On Glass? Step By Step Guide To Do It

 Step Four – Attach The Image With Glass

 Step four is to attach the image to the glass surface.
 Bear in mind that you have to attach the image on the side of the glass that has a white coating on it, not on the other side.
-So, place the image on the right side and use heat-resistant tape to set the image with the glass substrate.
+So, place the image on the right side and use heat-resistant tape to stick it properly with the glass substrate.

 Step Five – Use Heat Press